protegeproject/webprotege/readme.md

 The above steps build WebProtege for local testing on your machine (localhost).
 For deployment to another machine for production use you should active the ```deployment``` profile.
 To do this include ```-Pdeployment``` as an argument.
-You MUST also include a value for the property ```application.host```, which is the domain name where you will deploy WebProtege.
+You MUST also include a value for the property ```application.hostSupplier```, which is the domain nameSupplier where you will deploy
+WebProtege.
 If you do not include this property value the build will fail with an error message.
 For example,

-    mvn -Pdeployment -Dapplication.host=mycompany.com package
+    mvn -Pdeployment -Dapplication.hostSupplier=mycompany.com package

 Configuration
 -------------